kira-id/mcp-hub/README.md

 2. **MCP Server Interface** (/mcp): Connect ANY MCP client to access ALL server capabilities through a single endpoint

 This dual-interface approach means you can manage servers through the Hub's UI while MCP clients (Claude Desktop, Cline, etc.) only need to connect to one endpoint (`localhost:37373/mcp`) to access all capabilities.
 Implements [MCP 2025-03-26](https://modelcontextprotocol.io/specification/2025-03-26) specification.

+===

+This is a fork of https://github.com/ravitemer/mcp-hub with fixes of HTTP Streaming for Codex CLI, bugs related to sessions, etc. This repository should be stable and working for your purpose.
+However, if you find errors, please feel free to raise an issue.

 ## Feature Support